asmik12/bttai_wids_team4/README.md

 ## Notes to update future readme:
 - Run the code using commands like `python data_processing_utils.py` and not `python3`
+- Current issue: there are a bunch of NAN values in the test data.
+Need to figure out where they are and how to impute them.

 For more information, please refer to the `data_preprocessing.ipynb` notebook, where each step is explained in detail.